 Classroom atmosphere.
 Courtesy and common sense, please.
-We're all adults; sometimes emergencies come up.
-However, talking to friends during lectures, wandering in and out, cell phones, and eating food are all badly distracting to everyone else.
-Chronic chatterers and latecomers are disruptive, and will be asked to leave the classroom (Oh yes I can do that-University policy.).
+Talking to friends during lectures, wandering in and out, cell phones, and eating food are all distracting to everyone else.
+I am allowed by the University to toss disruptive students out.
+Please do not eat food during lectures-it's horrible!